Home » Blog » Sweet Zucchini Relish Canning Recipe

 Step 2: Prepare the Vegetables

-• Zucchini: Wash the zucchini well to remove any residue and soil.
+You will need about 1 medium to large zucchini.
+Wash well to remove any residue and soil.
 Trim and discard a 1/4-inch slice from both ends of the zucchini.
 The blossoms contain an enzyme that can cause soft pickles, so it is important to remove this.
-Cut the zucchini in half lengthwise and scoop out the seeds.
-Chop and add to a measuring cup until you reach the required amount.
-Add the chopped zucchini to a large prep bowl.

 Step 3: Soak the Vegetables in Salted Ice Water

 Soaking the vegetables in salted ice water for several hours helps the texture and flavor of your finished relish.
-Sprinkle canning salt over the vegetables, and toss to combine.
-Cover with crushed ice or ice cubes and water and let stand for 2 hours.

 Step 4: Prepare the Canning Equipment

 Place the canner on the stove and insert the canning rack.
 Set the jars in the canner, add water to cover, and simmer (180˚F) for 10 minutes.
-Keep hot until you are ready to fill them.
+Keep warm until you are ready to fill them.

-Step 5: Make the Relish Brine
+Step 5: Make the Sweet Relish Brine

 Overhead view of zucchini ingredients in a pot.

-Step 6: Can the Relish
+Step 6: Fill the Jars

 Place the canning funnel on the jar, and ladle the hot relish into the jar while leaving 1/2-inch headspace.
 Run the bubble popper through the jar to release any trapped air bubbles.
 Adjust the headspace again if needed.